 Product Specification

 While this blade may be affordable, it is certainly not ill-equipped or flimsy.
-In fact, it is designed to be heavy-duty, making its budget-friendly value even better.
-This blade is designed for heavy-duty use and applications, and for different types of cuts.
+It is designed to be heavy-duty, making its budget-friendly value even better.
+This blade is designed for heavy-duty use and applications and for different types of cuts.

 This blade comes with a size of 80 x 0.5 inches, featuring 6 teeth per inch.
 This specific length fits even the most common sizes of band saw.
 It is constructed using premium materials that can resist heat while in use, even functioning with wear-resistant and smooth operation.